InfiniteSoundGuy/sb-fw-dckr-fab8-plpgsql-stored-proc/README.md

 - Fabric8 docker-maven-plugin (to control image build and container startup for integration tests)
 - Example code using entityManager.createStoredProcedureQuery(...)
 - PostgreSQL native "plpgsql" stored procedure, including use of "TABLE" construct for returning resultset

+This project features a variety of "corner case" @Repository implementations.